jeffc222/Chronic_Condition_Trends_BRFSS_Project/README.md

 For complete methodology and analytical rationale, see [notes](work/data_notes.md).

 ### Units and Metrics
 * All condition values are crude prevalence rates and represent the percent of adults age 18 or older.
-Values are stored as plain numbers. **For example 5 means 5 percent.**
+Values are stored as plain numbers. **For example, 5 means 5 percent.**
 * The bar chart made in Google Sheets displays absolute point difference between 2022 and 2012.
 The percentage points are a direct difference between two percentages.
-For example 18 percent to 15 percent is a change of 3 percentage points.
+For example, 18 percent to 15 percent is a change of 3 percentage points.
 * The Tableau dashboarrd line charts plot crude prevalence values by year.
 * Year over year percent change is calculated in SQL for QA only and does not appear in the visuals.